jeeb/avisynth/distrib/Readme/readme_history.txt

     - Known issues:
       - compiling Avisynth only .lib is generated (used for C api), .exp is missing
       - When generating assembler output linking or other errors can happen
-      - LLVM 8.0 has sub-optimal avg_epu8 intrinsic "optimization",
+      - LLVM 8.0 has sub-optimal avg_epu8 intrinsic "optimization", which is fixed in LLVM 9.0 (e.g. in snapshot build 21 June 2019)

 20181220 r2772
 --------------